Reading Time: 5 minutes 57 seconds

 The one thing that every subscription has in common is that they deliver food to your door.
 Outside of this, each meal delivery service operates a bit differently.
 Here are just a few of the differences:

 Cooking requirements.
 A lot of meal subscriptions boast that you can cook your delivered meal in 30 minutes or less.
 The cooking methods can vary as well, ranging from stove to oven to slow cooker.
-Though, there are a few that require no cooking at all.
+Though, there are a few that require no cooking at all or just heating up.

 Meal prep differences.
 Services also differ in how much meal prep is required on your part.
-Some come with the entire meal prepared and ready to go.
+Some come with the entire meal prepared, portioned, and ready to go.
 Others supply the ingredients and the recipe.
 The rest is up to you.

 Number of meals delivered.
 Do want just your dinners delivered or enough food for lunches too?
 You can choose a subscription package based on how many meals you want delivered each week.